dispelpowerone/about/Capacity control workflow automation.md

-# Automation of capacity control service
+# Capacity control workflow automation

 A workflow for one of our capacity control systems was implemented as a disjoint set of AWS components some of which were created and configured